23 C

 0

-Charges of violations of RA 9165, the Comprehensive Law against Illegal Drugs of 2002, were filed against the suspects who are temporarily detained at their custodial facility in Baybay City.
+Charges of violation of Sec 5 (selling) of the Art II of RA 9165, the Comprehensive Law against Illegal Drugs of 2002, was filed against him who is now detained at the locked-up cell of the Naval municipal police station.

 (ROBERT DEJON)